-Please note: Unless circumstances change, SpeechWorks is for Seminarians only.
-If circumstances allow, Lay Students will begin school visits in September.
+Please note: SpeechWorks is for Seminarians only.
+Lay Students will begin school visits in September.

-Fall Semester - SpeechWorks - Facilitated by Mr. Ian Brennan Email: ibrennan@dol.ca
+Fall Semester - SpeechWorks - Facilitated by Deacon Ian Brennan Email: ibrennan@dol.ca

-Mr. Brennan describes SpeechWorks as a practical, "hands-on" program designed for anyone who will be speaking extensively in their life's work.
+Deacon Ian Brennan describes SpeechWorks as a practical, "hands-on" program designed for anyone who will be speaking extensively in their life's work.
 Because of the powerful impact the spoken word can have on the lives of others, students in this program need to acknowledge the importance of being lifelong learners of this craft.